kubernetes/website/content/en/docs/concepts/security/service-accounts.md

 The Kubernetes project recommends that you use the TokenReview API, because this method invalidates tokens that are bound to API objects such as Secrets, ServiceAccounts, and Pods when those objects are deleted.
-For example, if you delete the Pod that contains a projected ServiceAccount token, the TokenReview API invalidates that token immediately.
+For example, if you delete the Pod that contains a projected ServiceAccount token, the cluster invalidates that token immediately and a TokenReview immediately fails.
 If you use OIDC validation instead, your clients continue to treat the token as valid until the token reaches its expiration timestamp.

 Your application should always define the audience that it accepts, and should check that the token's audiences match the audiences that the application expects.
-This helps to minimize the scope of the token so that it can only be used in your appplication and nowhere else.
+This helps to minimize the scope of the token so that it can only be used in your application and nowhere else.

 ## Alternatives